faraguti/Docker-Commit-Push-Guide/README.md

   docker push your-docker-id/my-modified-mssql:v1.0
   ```
   > [!NOTE]
   > Replace `your-docker-id` with your Docker Hub username and `my-modified-mssql` with the name of the image you used in the `docker commit` command.
-The `v1.0` tag indicates that you are pushing another version of the image.
+The `v1.0` tag indicates that you are pushing that specific version of the image.

   The `docker push` command uploads the image to your Docker Hub account, making it available for others to use.